Dorcascoding/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-A script that changes the working directory to the user’s home directory.
+A script that changes the working directory to the user’s home directory